ProtoconNet/mitum-currency-doc/docs/configuration.rst

 * However, if the node is not a suffrage node, the urls of the suffrage nodes must be included.
 * Mitum nodes use CA signed certificate (public certificate) by default.
 * If certificate related settings are not made in Network config, the node uses self-signed certifate.
-* If other Mitum nodes use self-signed certificate, insecure=true should be set to all the nodes which use self-signed certificate.
+* If other Mitum nodes use self-signed certificate, tls-insecure:true should be set to all the nodes which use self-signed certificate.

 .. code-block:: yaml